Timespot1: A 28nm CMOS Pixel Read-Out ASIC for 4D Tracking at High Rates: Chip Measurements

 Moreover it is possible to reconstruct the CSA signal using a threshold-scan.
-During this analysis an issue with the OC was found: the OC has proven to be inadequate to compensate baseline values to low voltages.
-Fig.~\ref{gr:bl} shows the baseline positions spread across half matrix.
-The analysis was performed with two desired baseline values $V_{bl}^*$.
-This problem is probably caused by an higher than expected voltage to be compensated.
-The OC time assigned by design is insufficient to discharge the capacitor to the desired level.
+During this analysis an issue with the OC was found: the OC has proven to be \st{inadequate to compensate baseline values to low voltages} not able to compensate baseline fluctuations for low $V_{bl}$ voltages.
+Figure~\ref{gr:bl} shows the baseline positions spread across a half matrix. \rnote{The actual baseline position $V_{bl}$ for each channel has been extracted from the threshold scan reconstruction, ant it has been defined as the level in which the signal starts forming.} The analysis was performed with two desired baseline values $V_{bl}^*$\rnote{, this voltage is the one provided by a global DAC on the discriminator threshold terminal.} \cor{This problem is probably caused by an higher than expected voltage to be compensated.
+The OC time assigned by design is insufficient to discharge the capacitor to the desired level.}{This problem might be caused by an incorrect setting of the voltages on the discriminator threshold terminal.}

-The OC procedure correct operation has already been verified in the previous prototype \cite{bib:testAFE0}.
+\st{The OC procedure correct} The correct OC procedure operation has already been verified in the previous prototype \cite{bib:testAFE0}.
 The only difference in the implementation of the discriminator between the two prototypes is the switching circuit.
-In the current implementation the circuit has been changed to use p-type switches since they have proven to be more radiation resistant~\cite{bib:TID_28}.
-This change may have rise the discriminator pre-OC DC voltage point.
+In the current implementation the circuit has been changed to use p-type switches since they have proven to be more radiation resistant~\cite{bib:TID_28}. \cor{This change may have increased the discriminator pre-OC DC voltage point.}{Simulation shows that the transistor forming the switch on the threshold terminal is not in conduction regime whenever a low voltage is applied.
+In this condition the node is biased by its source-bulk current to a value around \SI{300}{\milli\volt}, similar to the one found in the analysis of Figure \ref{gr:bl}.}